icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Big O.md

 * **Readable**
 Is it clean and easy for others to read?
 * **Scalable**
-  * Momry - Space complexity
+  * Memory - Space complexity
-    * Does it scale as things grow larger?
+    How much memory does it take?
+      * Heap : where we store variables that we assign values to
+      * Stack : where we keep track of function calls
   * Speed - Time complexity
-    * Does it scale as things grow larger?
+    Does it scale as things grow larger?
 <br/><br/>

 ## Big O